-Pre-purchase surveys are the most common type of marine inspection.
-This is a comprehensive, detail-oriented, stem to stern survey that is meant to uncover and report on any problem that might be intentionally or unintentionally hidden.
+Full Surveys are the most common type of boat or yacht inspection.
+This is a comprehensive, detail-oriented, stem to stern survey that is meant to uncover and report on any problems that might be intentionally or unintentionally hidden.

 A Pre-purchase Survey involves an in-depth inspection of the vessel’s structure, propulsion systems, plumbing, electrical, cosmetic components, and any other systems, accessories, or add-ons installed in the vessel.

-Although primarily a visual inspection, a Pre-purchase Survey is performed by climbing through compartments, searching under hatches and covers, accessing and testing wiring, waste, and water components, and providing a detailed, written record of what needs to be repaired in order to make the boat seaworthy and safe.
+Although primarily a visual inspection, a Pre-purchase Inspection or Full Survey is performed by climbing through compartments, searching under hatches and covers, accessing and testing wiring, waste, and water components, and providing a detailed, written record of what needs to be repaired in order to make the boat seaworthy and safe.

-It’s easy enough to use pictures taken when the boat looked it’s very best to advertise or represent a vessel that is currently at it’s very worst.
+People often use their very best pictures, which were taken when the boat looked it’s very best, to advertise or represent a vessel that is currently at it’s very worst.

-A condition and verification inspection includes a visit to the vessel as your representative to verify that the boat is in the same condition as advertised.
+A condition and verification inspection involves a visit to the vessel as your representative to verify that the boat is in the same condition as advertised.

-If you live in Chicago, IL, and you are interested in a boat in West Michigan, I will go give it a look to ensure the vessel is really in the condition as advertised before you travel to the vessel and potentially waste your valuable time.
+If you live in Chicago, IL, and you are interested in a boat in West Michigan, I will go give it a look to ensure the vessel is really in the condition as advertised so you don’t have to travel to the vessel and potentially waste your valuable time.